statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .2.
 For the purposes of this Annex, “packaged form” is defined as the forms of containment specified for harmful substances in the IMDG Code.
 2. The carriage of harmful substances is prohibited, except in accordance with the provisions of this Annex.
-3. To supplement the provisions of this Annex, the Government of each Party to the Convention shal issue, or cause to be issued, detailed requirements on packing, marking, labelling, documentation, stowage, quantity limitations and exceptions for preventing or minimizing pollution of the marine environment by harmful substances. <sup> 1)  Refer to the IMDG Code adopted by the Organization by resolution MSC.122(75), as amended by the Maritime Safety Committee.  </sup>
+3. To supplement the provisions of this Annex, the Government of each Party to the Convention shall issue, or cause to be issued, detailed requirements on packing, marking, labelling, documentation, stowage, quantity limitations and exceptions for preventing or minimizing pollution of the marine environment by harmful substances. <sup> 1)  Refer to the IMDG Code adopted by the Organization by resolution MSC.122(75), as amended by the Maritime Safety Committee.  </sup>
 4. For the purposes of this Annex, empty packagings which have been used previously for the carriage of harmful substances shall themselves be treated as harmful substances unless adequate precautions have been taken to ensure that they contain no residue that is harmful to the marine environment.
-5. The requirements of this Annex do not apply to ship’s stores and equipment.
+5. The requirements of this Annex do not apply to ship's stores and equipment.

 ### Regulation  2